-Multi-Family (Types 2 and 3) Mixed Use, and Non-Residential Development Maximum Setback from a Street A building facade must be constructed within 21 feet of the back of curb along a minimum of 50 percent of each front building facade, exclusive of open space areas, parks, and driveways.
+Non-Residential Development Maximum Setback from a Street No less than 50 percent of a building facade must be constructed within 21 feet of the back of curb.
 If a block face is built out in phases, a phasing plan may be used to show how this requirement will be satisfied in a future construction phase.
 The Director may alter the maximum setback requirement upon a finding that the alteration will promote pedestrian activity along the street.
 There is no maximum setback requirement for schools.
 Maximum Height 15 stories.
 Exception:a) No height limit for a Full Service Hotel.b) Maximum height for Schools is 75 feet.

-VIII.
-Design Standards
+VII.
+Design Standards.